Mr-Skully/HackOff-CTF/README.md

 # Hackoff {Write up}

-This is the write-up for a introductory-level CTF, HackOFF 2020.
+This is the write-up for an introductory-level CTF conducted at Government Engineering College, Thrissur.

+# HackOFF 2020